cloudability/metrics-agent/README.md

 ## Kubernetes

 By default, the agent runs in a namespace named "cloudability" (see options below).
 Once deployed, the agent will pull metrics from the Kubernetes API and directly from each node in the cluster it is running in.
-Additionally it will pull metrics from [Heapster](https://github.com/kubernetes/heapster) if found running in the kube-system anmespace cluster.
+Additionally it will pull metrics from [Heapster](https://github.com/kubernetes/heapster) if found running in the kube-system namespace cluster.
 An example kubernetes deployment can be found [here](deploy/kubernetes/cloudability-metrics-agent.yaml).

 ### Configuration Options